sinonjs/sinon/docs/_releases/latest/assertions.md

 By default it throws an error of type `sinon.assert.failException`.

-If the test framework looks for assertion errors by checking for a specific exception, you can simply override the kind of exception thrown.
+If the test framework looks for assertion errors by checking for a specific exception, you can override the kind of exception thrown.
 If that does not fit with your testing framework of choice, override the `fail` method to do the right thing.

 #### `sinon.assert.failException;`